Ether and electrons in relativity theory (1900–1911)

-Paul Langevin’s theory of the electron drew on several sources, especially Joseph Larmor’s Æther and Matter (1900), J. J. Thomson’s Notes on Recent Researches (1893), and George Searle’s calculation of the energy of a Heaviside ellipsoid (Searle 1897).
+Paul Langevin’s theory of the electron drew on several sources, especially Joseph Larmor’s Æther and Matter (1900), J. J. Thomson’s Notes on Recent Researches (1893) and George Searle’s calculation of the energy of a Heaviside ellipsoid (Searle 1897).
 He introduced a distinction between the velocity fields and acceleration fields of the electron, and published a graphical depiction of the velocity waves of a spherical electron in motion.
-This led in turn to a geometrical derivation of the field of a Heaviside ellipsoid, introduced by Heaviside in 1889, and glossed by J. J. Thomson in 1893.
+This led in turn to a geometrical derivation of the field of a Heaviside ellipsoid, introduced by Heaviside in 1889 and glossed by J. J. Thomson in 1893.

 Langevin was concerned, as the title of his paper implies, with the source of electromagnetic radiation and the inertia of the electron.
 He supposed (following Larmor) that electron radiation was due entirely to acceleration, and he calculated thereby the energy of an electron in uniform motion.
 The “electromagnetic mass” of such an electron was given to be a function of the “wake” of the electron in motion, represented by Langevin’s velocity waves.
 The electron’s wake, in turn, depended on the charge distribution of the electron; Langevin considered uniform distributions by surface and volume.

 Langevin’s distinction between velocity and acceleration waves recalled the retarded potentials introduced to electrodynamics by Langevin’s former teacher Henri Poincaré in the early 1890s, as well as the formulation of the potentials for a moving point charge due to Alfred Liénard (1898a) and Emil Wiechert (1900).
 Langevin’s theory, like all contemporary electron theories, assumed that his waves propagated in an ether at absolute rest.
 According to Langevin’s theory, electrons traveled through the ether at sublight velocity, generating velocity waves and, in the case of non-inertial motion, acceleration waves.
-These waves propagated in the ether with the speed of light; velocity waves dissipated rapidly, such that only acceleration waves could be detected far from the electron.55For details on Langevin’s paper, see Miller (1973).
+These waves propagated in the ether with the speed of light; velocity waves dissipated rapidly, such that only acceleration waves could be detected far from the electron.55endnote: 5 For details on Langevin’s paper, see Miller (1973).

 3 Poincaré on apparent time and the relativistic electron

-As a student in the mid-1890s, Langevin had followed Poincaré’s lectures on Sommerfeld’s theory of diffraction, but he did not engage personally with Poincaré until September, 1904, when they were both members of the French delegation to the Congress of Arts and Sciences, held at the World’s Fair in Saint Louis.
-The younger man was flattered by the attention of his former teacher, as he recounted the meeting by letter to his wife back in Paris.66endnote: 6 See Langevin’s notebook, box 123, and the letter to his wife of 26 September, 1904, box 3, Fonds Langevin, Library of the École supérieure de physique et de chimie industrielle, Paris.
-By that time, the two men had a mutual interest in the theory of electrons, which was the topic of Langevin’s lecture in Saint Louis (Langevin, 1906).
+As a student in the mid-1890s, Langevin had followed Poincaré’s lectures on Sommerfeld’s theory of diffraction, but he did not engage personally with Poincaré until September, 1904, when they were both members of the French delegation to the Congress of Arts and Sciences, held at the World’s Fair in St. Louis.
+The younger man was flattered by the attention of his former teacher, as he recounted the meeting by letter to his wife back in Paris.66endnote: 6 See Langevin’s notebook, box 123, and the letter to his wife of 26 September, 1904, box 3, Fonds Langevin, Library of l’École supérieure de physique et de chimie industrielle, Paris.
+By that time, the two men had a mutual interest in the theory of electrons, which was the topic of Langevin’s lecture in St. Louis (Langevin, 1906).

 We do not know if Langevin discussed with Poincaré his forthcoming paper on the inertia of the electron, but we do know that Poincaré found inspiration from the latter paper for his discovery of the Lorentz group.
 Under the coordinate transformations of the Lorentz group, Poincaré demonstrated in 1905, the laws of electrodynamics retain their form.
-What impressed Poincaré most was not Langevin’s constant-volume model of the electron, but his explanation of the velocity and acceleration waves produced by an electron, according to which these waves propagate in free ether at the speed of light.
-Instead of Langevin’s model, Poincaré preferred the deformable electron model proposed by Lorentz, which had the advantage, as Poincaré proved, of preserving the principle of relativity.
-Poincaré (1906, 149) noticed further that by applying the Lorentz transformations to Langevin’s acceleration waves, he could recover Hertz’s solution of Maxwell’s equations for an oscillator at rest in the absolute ether.77On Hertz’s solution, see Darrigol (2000, 251).
+What impressed Poincaré most was not Langevin’s constant-volume model of the electron but his explanation of the velocity and acceleration waves produced by an electron: according to Langevin, these waves propagated in free ether at the speed of light.
+Instead of Langevin’s model, Poincaré preferred the deformable electron model proposed by Lorentz, as this model had the advantage, as Poincaré proved, of preserving the principle of relativity.
+Poincaré (1906, 149) noticed further that, by applying the Lorentz transformations to Langevin’s acceleration waves, he could recover Hertz’s solution of Maxwell’s equations for an oscillator at rest in the absolute ether.77endnote: 7 On Hertz’s solution, see Darrigol (2000, 251).

 Poincaré’s diagram illustrates the Lorentz contraction, whereby all material objects contract by a Lorentz factor, but only in the direction of their motion with respect to the ether.
 Electromagnetic waves are immaterial, and are thereby unaffected by this contraction.
 If we measure the form of an electromagnetic pulse with a material rod at any instant of time, the result will depend on the speed of the rod with respect to the ether.
 For any nonzero rod velocity, the “true” form of the pulse is then an ellipsoid with an elongation proportional to the velocity of the measuring rod, assumed to be at relative rest with respect to the moving point source.